indubitablement2/eos/README.md

   * Needs to provide costly incentives to vassals (insurance, lower market price)
   * Needs to sustain a military

+### Reputation & relation
+Relation determine a fleet-faction or faction-faction standing.

+If a fleet-faction reputation is not present, it use the faction's default.
+Pacifist may be higher.
+Xenophobe may be lower.

+Fleet in faction inherit their faction's relation with other factions.

+Fleet have reputation which act as a multiplier(0..1.0) to relation with factions and a relation with other factionless fleet (rep_self.min(rep_other).

+Some faction (pirate) do not care about reputation much.

+### Faction archetype
+Pirate
+xeno
+pacifist
+wide
+tall
+capitalist

 ## Market

 todo

+## Technical
+smoke
+light & shadow
+particle
+trail
+sprite batch
+ui

 ## Inspiration